abdullhamar/Blockchain-BankCRM/README.md

 # 📖 Overview

-Blockchain BankCRM is a decentralized customer management system designed to demonstrate how blockchain technology can be integrated into banking-style customer record management.
+Blockchain BankCRM is a decentralized application (DApp) that demonstrates how blockchain technology can be used to manage customer records securely and transparently.

-The application combines a Solidity smart contract with a modern web interface, enabling secure and transparent customer operations through MetaMask and Ethereum-compatible networks.
+The system integrates an Ethereum smart contract with a modern web interface, allowing users to perform customer management operations through MetaMask and Web3.js.

 ---